 This article refers to the running of parallel PHOENICS on computers running Microsoft Windows OS.
-It requires that the user first installs MPI (usually MPICH2), please refer to chapter 6 of TR110 if you require instruction on how to prepare your workstation(s) for running parallel PHOENICS.
+It requires that the user first installs MPI (usually Microsoft MPI), please refer to chapter 6 of TR110 if you require instruction on how to prepare your workstation(s) for running parallel PHOENICS.

 The simplest way to launch parallel EARTH is from the VR-Editor.

 When a parallel PHOENICS licence has been purchased, an additional menu item, 'Parallel Solver', will appear under the 'Run' menu option in the VR-Editor.
 Once selected, the parallel solver option launches a dialog box where the user can specify parameters that will affect how the parallel solver is run.

 The first consideration is the number of processes to run the solver across.
 This is selected from the pulldown combo box at the top of the dialog.
 The pulldown element allows the user to select up to 64 processes incrementing in steps of 2.
 The user is free to type any positive integer into this box, for example to select an odd number of processes.